 We maintain the following responsibilities to Oyster Harbor residents:

-- We have emergency contact info for neighboring communities, AA County key personnel, our landscapers, and a couple construction companies
+- We have emergency contact information for neighboring communities, AA County key personnel, our landscapers, and a couple construction companies.

 Homeowners and Residents’ role